 What regions are the salmon from?

 Salmon from the entire Pacific region intermingle in the ocean and are caught as bycatch.
-Based on the most recent and available data for the Bering Sea pollock fishery, about 52% of the sub-adult Chinook salmon bycatch was estimated to have originated from Coastal Western Alaska in 2020, and about 9% of the sub-adult chum salmon caught as bycatch originate from Coastal Western Alaska in 2021.
+Based on the most recent and available genetic data from the bycatch caught in the Bering Sea pollock fishery, about 40% of the sub-adult Chinook salmon bycatch was estimated to have originated from Coastal Western Alaska in 2022, and about 23% of the sub-adult chum salmon caught as bycatch originate from Coastal Western Alaska in 2022.
 The Coastal Western Alaska stock group includes all rivers draining into Norton Sound, Yukon River, Kuskokwim River, and Bristol Bay.
 In the Gulf of Alaska, genetic data have consistently shown that the vast majority of salmon bycatch is not of Alaska origin (~90+%).

 How does salmon bycatch impact Western Alaska salmon runs?

 Scientists conducted an adult equivalency analysis to consider the proportion of Chinook taken as bycatch that would have been likely to survive long enough to return to western Alaska rivers.
 Since 2011, impact of Chinook salmon bycatch has reduced the runs by an average of 1.9% for the aggregate coastal western Alaska stocks and 0.6% for the Upper Yukon River stock.
 Chum salmon bycatch is estimated to have affected aggregate coastal western Alaska stocks by 1%.
 Genetic sampling is done annually, and evaluations are done regularly to understand how salmon runs are affected over time and as conditions change.